Subscribers API

 - Use list endpoints for sync, audits, reporting, and pre-migration checks.

-- Read the response after an upsert and store Mailrith's returned subscriber ID if your system needs to refer to the same person later.
+- Read the API response after an upsert and store Mailrith's returned subscriber ID if your system needs to refer to the same person later.

 ## Endpoint Overview